Justice for Greenwood supporters pack courtroom to hear Tulsa Race Massacre lawsuit status

 I write because I care about people and peace, and I believe the most informed people make the best decisions.
 I joined the Tulsa World in 2019 to cover breaking news, and I currently cover crime and courts.
 Phone: 918-581-8455

-More than 811,000 Oklahomans receive Social Security benefits totaling $13.4 billion annually, according to AARP.
-The majority are paid retirement benefits, but 260,000 get disability, survivor and children's benefits.

-“We’re disrupting the (administration’s) agenda,” Tulsa school board member E'Lena Ashley said Thursday evening.
-“I hope the three of us (Ashley and fellow board members Jerry Griffin and Jennettie Marshall) can continue to disrupt the agenda of hurting our students and our children.” #oklaed

-Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters, speaks with news media members following a status conference for a lawsuit brought by Tulsa Race Massacre survivors at the Tulsa County Courthouse on Tuesday in Tulsa.
+Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters, speaks with reporters after Tuesday's status conference in a lawsuit brought by 1921 Tulsa Race Massacre survivors.